capitalone/json-syntax/README.md

 ## Use case

-If you're like the authors, you tried writing a encoding function that attempted to encode and decode by interrogating the types at runtime, maybe calling some method like `asdict`.
+If you're like the authors, you tried writing an encoding function that attempted to encode and decode by interrogating the types at runtime, maybe calling some method like `asdict`.
 This works fine for generating JSON, but it gets sketchy<sup id="a1">[1](#f1)</sup> when trying to decode the same JSON.